 Presented by STEPHEN LAFRANCE, CFP®, MBA

-May is Family Wellness Month and its focus is on healthy family lifestyles and habits.
-One of those healthy financial habits is to begin teaching your children the importance of saving and budgeting.
-As the old saying goes, the sooner, the better.
-By introducing sound financial habits early on and teaching them that the money they receive is directly related to the work they do, you will give your child a head start on the path to becoming an informed investor.
-Below we have provided some creative ideas, as well as book and website suggestions, for raising a financially savvy kid.
+May is Family Wellness Month, focusing on healthy family lifestyles and habits.
+One of those healthy financial habits is teaching your children the importance of saving and budgeting; as the old saying goes, the sooner, the better.
+By introducing sound financial habits early on and teaching them that the money they receive is directly related to their work, you will give your child a head start on becoming an informed investor.
+Below, we have provided some creative ideas and book and website suggestions for raising a financially savvy kid.

 Toddler Age: Although it may seem early to begin instilling investment know-how in your toddler, the first few years of life are critical for mental development.
 Toys that incorporate counting, such as building blocks, can help your child develop mathematical skills.
 Other educational toys include:

 - LeapFrog Learn & Groove Animal Sounds Guitar.
-Through rhythm, rhyme, and sing-along songs, children can rock out while sharpening their counting skills.
+Children can rock out through rhythm, rhyme, and sing-along songs while sharpening their counting skills.

 - Learning Resources Counting Cookies.
 This set of 10 numbered cookies (each with a corresponding number of chips) makes learning to count delicious.